 Use this command to open a data file into ModFit LT and analyze the file with the model created by the Synchronization Wizard.
-The standard File Open dialog is displayed for selection of a file.
-After selecting a file, the program loads and analyzes the sample in one step.
+The standard File Open dialog is displayed for selection of a file or files.
+After selection, the program loads and analyzes the first file.